NWP-Dz/NWP-Wiki-Page/docs/Tools/CliMake/climake.md

 _all the listings of each step (called listing.step_XXX) _clim and pgd being constructed
 Each step in run in independents directory (build_pgd, orography, finalize_orography, const_physiography,...)
-IMPORTANT: to save space in the $HOME directory, the WORKDIR is located in a directory that will be cleaned automatically.
+IMPORTANT: to save space in the HOME directory, the WORKDIR is located in a directory that will be cleaned automatically.
 If you want to keep it available you must save this $WORKDIR (by tar-gziping it and achiving it on Hendrix for example).

 Files will finally be produced in the $OUTPUTDIR directory.